 About AIMS Cameroon

-- Through its graduate programme and public outreach activities, AIMS influences choices at school and university level, drawing bright young Africans into mathematical and scientific careers.
+Through its graduate programme, Teacher Training Programme, Research program and public outreach activities, AIMS-Cameroon and the AIMS global network will act as a beacon, influencing choices at school and university level and drawing bright young Africans into mathematical and scientific careers.